The Montessori work cycle, what on earth is it? And why should you care?

 You will need to use gentle reminders throughout the day but it should get easier as time goes on and it becomes a habit.

-When you notice your kids sticking to the rule, make a big deal of it, comment on how lovely it is when they put their stuff away and you are not fighting about it, tell them how much you love having a peaceful home rather than a battlefield.
+When you notice your kids sticking to the rule, make a big deal of it, comment on how lovely it is when they put their stuff away and you are not fighting about it.
+And tell them how much you love having a peaceful home rather than a battlefield.

 What if my child wants to get more than one thing out at once because they want to play with them simultaneously such as the toy cars and the train set?

-No problem, let them go for it as long as they clear it up before they more onto the next activity.
+No problem, let them go for it as long as they clear it up before they move on to the next activity.
 We have often had the marble run, train set and all the blocks we own out at once.
 Makes for great imaginative play!

 Break it down so that the job isn’t so big and overwhelming, think baby steps!